loschmidt/BenchStab/README.md

 ## Quick usage

-<em> "I have a single mutation, and I want to query all predictors to see which one will give the most precise results." </em>
+- *"I investigate a specific mutation, and I want to see whether the popular predictors agree on its effect on the protein stability"*:

 ```bash
 echo 1CSE L45G I | benchstab
 ```

-- The application will acquire predictions from all implemented predictors and print the results to stdout in `csv` format.
+The application will acquire predictions from all implemented predictors and print the results to stdout in `csv` format.

-<em> "I have a [dataset](https://loschmidt.chemi.muni.cz/benchstab/details.html#mutation-file) prepared, and I want to query my three favorite predictors in the structure mode and save the results to a file. " </em>
+- *"I have a [dataset](https://loschmidt.chemi.muni.cz/benchstab/details.html#mutation-file) prepared, and I want to query structural variants of my three favorite predictors and save the results to a file"*:

 `dataset.csv`: